zrobertson466920/zrobertson466920.github.io/_posts/2019-07-21-PlanningProblem.md

 get a point \\(x_{\epsilon}\\) inside of the set we took an infimum over.
 Now when we integrate over \\(S\\) we can extract \\(S_{\epsilon}\\) and everything will work out.

+# Redux

+Does this information help?
+Returning to the article example given at the beginning of the article it would seem as though I spent too much time planning the mathematical portion of the writing.
+However, now that I'm about done with the article I see that it wasn't really planned at all.
+I think that if I had realized how much time it would take to format the article, more importantly latex, it would've become readily apparent that I should be sparing in my math usage.
+I ended up spending about 14 hours on this article altogether.
+My original estimate was about 7.
+I spent several hours on making mathematical proofs when I really should've been reading up on how to format an article with latex correctly.
+I also think that I could've spent a bit more time proof-reading everything before submitting.

+It seems as though there's a lot of work that goes on besides just 'making up' good ideas.
+What ultimately happened was that while I planned how I wanted to write the article at first the unexpected addition of mathematical arguments broke all my estimates.
+I should've realized that formatting latex would take a long time since it was my first attempt.
+The ideal of clean separation between planning and execution is a dream.
+In reality, it seems as though planning should be done whenever you can hedge a bet on it being effective.
+Figuring out that just comes down to inuition as far as I can tell.